NunexGT/classybot/README.md

         <li>write "pip install -r requirement.txt"</li>
         <li>Wait and when it doesn´t happen nothing in the screen for a while.
 It probably worked.
 If it´s happearing too many red caracters, probably you didn´t enter the cmd as admin (press shift when pressing ok on the run window).</li>
       </ol>
+      If cmd presents an error like "'pip' is not recognized as an internal or external command, operable program or batch file.", please follow the instructions on this video: https://youtu.be/zYdHr-LxsJ0.
+Make sure that you are using the same Python path installation as the installer used when you installed Python.
     </ul>
     <h3>chromedriver</h3>
     <ol>